 Bernard finds it uncomfortable to discuss an intimate date in public, further demonstrating his nonconformity with the World State’s conventional morality (or lack thereof).
 Lenina can’t understand his reactions because of her psychological conditioning to accept the State’s standards without question.
 Such conditioning is echoed by the Epsilon’s childlike delight in his simple job.

-Benito Hoover comes up to Bernard and remarks how pretty and "pneumatic" Lenina is.
+Benito Hoover comes up to Bernard and remarks how pretty Lenina is.
 He offers the gloomy Bernard some soma.
 Bernard walks off in a huff.
 Benito wonders if it's true that alcohol was accidentally put into Bernard's blood-surrogate.
 Bernard is smaller than most Alphas and has always felt self-conscious and inferior as a result—something that reinforces his sense of being an outsider.
 He even envies conventional men, like Benito and Henry Foster, who move comfortably within the caste system.

-Helmholtz and Bernard discuss the dilemma of their individuality (though Bernard doesn't mention his jealousy of Helmholtz's success with women).
+Helmholtz and Bernard discuss the dilemma of their individuality (though Bernard stifles his jealousy of Helmholtz's success with women).
 Helmholtz says that though he's good at writing propaganda, he has the feeling that he could write something more piercing, more powerful.
 Bernard motions for silence.
-He thinks someone is listening at the door.
-No one is.
+He thinks someone is listening at the door, but when Helmholtz checks, nobody is there.
 Helmholtz wishes Bernard had a little more self-respect.

 Bernard's individuality was forced upon him by his small size, while Helmholtz came to his through his own initiative and desire.
 In a sense, Bernard is an individual because of his loneliness and sadness, while Helmholtz is an individual because he senses his own self-worth.